Joseph Dwyer (engineer): Later career

 After his departure from Wimpey Dwyer was appointed chairman of the Liverpool Vision urban regeneration company.
 This company was established to provide an economic stimulus for the regeneration of the city which had declined in population from one million people to around 400,000 and gained a reputation for high unemployment and crime rates.
 Dwyer was responsible for bringing Tesco CEO Terry Leahy onto the board and led a £2 billion programme of capital investment.
 Under his leadership Liverpool Vision refurbished Lime Street station, regenerated King's Dock and established a training scheme to accommodate 2,000 apprentices a year.
 Dwyer was responsible for the cancellation of the Fourth Grace landmark building scheme, designed by Will Alsop, on cost grounds.
 This decision led to the resignation of Labour politician Joe Anderson from the board of Liverpool Vision.
-Dwyer was also responsible for the decision not to proceed with the construction of a new stadium for Everton F.C. at King's Dock.
+Dwyer was also responsible for the decision not to proceed with the construction of a new stadium for Everton Football Club at King's Dock.
 Dwyer believed the stadium should have been owned and operated by the public sector and also had concerns that Everton could not raise the necessary capital investment to proceed with the scheme.
 He instead proceeded with a project to construct the Liverpool Arena on the site as a venue for smaller sporting and musical events.
 Dwyer was made a Knight Bachelor in the 2001 Birthday Honours for his services to Liverpool Vision.

 Dwyer was also involved in several professional societies and served as president of the Chartered Institute of Building.
 In 1997 he was elected a Fellow of the Royal Academy of Engineering (FEng, later FREng) and in 1998 served as president of the Chartered Institute of Building.
 In 1999 he was appointed to an Institution of Civil Engineers (ICE) working party to manage the integration of the Board of Incorporated & Engineering Technicians (BIET) into the ICE.
 This was a difficult task as although members of the BIET did not want full chartered engineer status they complained that the associate and technician membership grades had little influence within the institution.
 Dwyer was appointed president of the ICE for the November 2000 – November 2001 session, he was the first president to receive a knighthood during their term of office.

 On 23 July 2008, Dwyer was appointed a non-executive director of Cross London Rail Links, the company set up to manage the construction of Crossrail in the capital.
 In the same year he was appointed Deputy lieutenant of Merseyside.

 He died on 16 October 2021, at the age of 82.